Master's DegreesMaster of EngineeringMaster of Engineering ManagementMaster of ScienceAdmissions

 Full-time MEM students (domestic and international) are eligible for partial tuition scholarships.
-Assessment of need is based on the PROFILE application.
+Assessment of need is based on the CSS Profile application.
 Awards are made annually on an academic year basis.

 The MEM program is a professional program where students take classes, but are not required to conduct research (unlike MS and PhD programs).
 Most professional programs (including the MBA, MD, and JD degrees) offer little or no financial aid.
 Our MEM program is pleased to offer partial tuition scholarships to students with need.